-Methacton High School athletics is governed by PIAA and Board Policy.

-The Athletic Department has a website to help you find information about:

-- Physical and Eligibility Forms

-- Methacton High School Disclosure Forms

-- Date of first day of each sports season

-- (Board Policy 122: Extracurricular Activities;

-- Board Policy 123: Interscholastic Athletics) The Board recognizes the value of a program of interscholastic athletics as an integral part of the total school experience and as a conduit for community involvement.
-To satisfy this commitment, the Board shall provide adequate facilities, equipment, transportation, coaching, etc. to registered district students, and strict students enrolled in a home education program or

-charter/cyber charter school who meet established academic and behavioral guidelines.
-(Board Policy 123: Interscholastic Athletics; Board Policy 137.1: Home Education Programs; Board Policy) Additional guidelines are presented under Student Accident Insurance.
-(Board Policy 211: Student Accident Insurance.)
+Arcola Intermediate School athletics is governed by PIAA and Board Policy.
+The Athletic Department has a website to help you find information about: Physical and Eligibility Forms (www.planeths.com), coaches contact, imPACT concussion information, date of first day of each sports season (Board Policy 122: Extracurricular Activities; Board Policy 123: Interscholastic Athletics).
+The Board recognizes the value of a program of interscholastic athletics as an integral part of the total school experience and as a conduit for community involvement.
+To satisfy this commitment, the Board shall provide adequate facilities, equipment, transportation, coaching, etc. to registered district students, and district students enrolled in a home education program or charter/cyber charter school who meet established academic and behavioral guidelines.
+Board Policy 123: Interscholastic Athletics; Board Policy 137.1: Extracurricular Participation by Home Education Students; Board Policy 137: Home Education Programs) Additional guidelines are presented under Student Accident Insurance.
+(Board Policy 211: Student Accident Insurance)